chtheodoro/habfuzz/README.md

 4.1.
 Input and output data

-To run HABFUZZ, three different .txt files are required as input, containing the flow velocity values in m/s, the depths in m and substrate types, according to the Manning’s n as depicted in the table.
+To run Habfuzz, three different .txt files are required as input, containing the flow velocity values in m/s, the depths in m and substrate types, according to the Manning’s n as depicted in the table.
 These files should be located in the ‘habfuzz’ subfolder and named velocities.txt, depths.txt and substrates.txt accordingly.
 Normally, such files (after proper manipulation) are the outputs of a hydrodynamic (hydraulic) simulation, where a specific river reach is numerically simulated through a computational grid.
 The simulation assigns a value for flow velocity, depth and substrate type at each node of the grid.
-However, the user can still create his/her own files to use in HABFUZZ.
+However, the user can still create his/her own files to use in Habfuzz.
 All values at each file should be arranged in a single column, where the first row denotes the number of elements in the row and the rest of the values being the actual data.
 An example of the three input files containing 10 values (nodes) is shown below.

 ![fig2](https://cloud.githubusercontent.com/assets/21544603/18668374/b04f156e-7f3d-11e6-81b6-17751808d9b7.png)

 ![8](https://cloud.githubusercontent.com/assets/21544603/18668406/e04a97e8-7f3d-11e6-9a19-bae1072c71f4.png)

-The output of HABFUZZ is a .txt file named suitability.exe containing a single column with all the habitat suitabilities (ranging from 0 - unsuitable to 1 - suitable) calculated for each input element (node) in the same order as with the input files.
+The output of Habfuzz is a .txt file named suitability.exe containing a single column with all the habitat suitabilities (ranging from 0 - unsuitable to 1 - suitable) calculated for each input element (node) in the same order as with the input files.
 This file is placed by the program in the ‘habfuzz’ subfolder.
 The habitat suitability is initially a combination of fuzzy membership functions (five classes of suitability - bad, poor, moderate, good and high) and through the defuzzification process it is converted into a crisp output ranging from 0 to 1.

 4.2.
-Running HABFUZZ
+Running Habfuzz

 After having the input files ready, double click habfuzz.exe.
 The command prompt opens and the software asks for the management scenario to be implemented.